MareNostrum

 MareNostrum ([ˌmaɾeˈnɔstɾum], [ˌmaɾeˈnostɾum]) is the main supercomputer in the Barcelona Supercomputing Center.
 It is the most powerful supercomputer in Spain, one of thirteen supercomputers in the Spanish Supercomputing Network and one of the seven supercomputers of the European infrastructure PRACE (Partnership for Advanced Computing in Europe).

-MareNostrum runs SUSE Linux 11 SP3.
+MareNostrum runs Red Hat Enterprise Linux.
 It occupies 180 m² (less than half a basketball court).

 The supercomputer is used in human genome research, protein research, astrophysical simulations, weather forecasting, geological or geophysical modeling, and the design of new drugs.
 It was booted up for the first time on 12 April 2005, and is available to the national and international scientific community.

 Mare Nostrum ("our sea") was the Roman name for the Mediterranean Sea.
 The supercomputer is housed in the deconsecrated Chapel Torre Girona at the Polytechnic University of Catalonia, Barcelona, Spain.

+MareNostrum 5

+In July 2019, the EuroHPC Joint Undertaking selected the Barcelona Supercomputing Center as one of the entities that will host a pre-exascale supercomputer in the high-capacity supercomputer network promoted by the European Commission.
+It was expected that MareNostrum 5 became operational on December 31, 2020, but its deployment got delayed until December 2023.
+It will include an experimental platform dedicated to testing and developing European supercomputing technologies.
+Among other changes MareNostrum 5 is based on Red Hat Enterprise Linux operating system.

 MareNostrum 4

 MareNostrum 4 has been dubbed the most diverse and likely the most interesting supercomputer in the world thanks to the heterogeneity of the architecture it will include once the installation of the supercomputer is complete.
 Its total speed will be 13.7 petaflops.
 It has five storage racks with the capacity to store 14 petabytes (14 million gigabytes) of data.
-A high-speed Omnipath network connects all the components in the supercomputer to one another.
+A high-speed Omni-Path network connects all the components in the supercomputer to one another.

-MareNostrum 4 is built inside of the Torre Girona chapel.

 The supercomputer includes two separate parts: a general-purpose block and a block featuring emerging technologies.